 ANCHOR Honors Council

-ANCHOR is the student group responsible for contributing to Meijer Honors College governance and provides all honors students, not just those living in Honors living centers, opportunities to be heard.
-ANCHOR provides input to the university, develops programming and student activities, and works to build community within the Honors College.
+ANCHOR is the student group responsible for contributing to Meijer Honors College governance and provides all honors students, not just those living in honors living centers, opportunities to be heard.
+ANCHOR provides input to the university, develops programming and student activities, and works to build community within the Meijer Honors College.
 It is an excellent place for honors students to make a difference in and outside of honors, as well as to develop leadership skills and experience.

 Peer Mentor Program

 Upperclass honors students may apply to be peer mentors to incoming first-year students.
 Mentors assist students with the transition to the Meijer Honors College and university life in general, and act as ambassadors for the Meijer Honors College.